zstoebs/Daily-Coding-Problem/README.md

 - 8/22/19: Given a string and a set of characters, return the shortest substring containing all the characters in the set.

+- 8/23/19: Determine whether a doubly linked list is a palindrome.
+What if it’s singly linked?